romainnm/romainnm/README.md

 ## ⚡ Fun Facts

-- I have a Bachelor of Arts in Web Design and an Associates in Information and Technology with a focus on Multimedia.
-- I enjoy exploring new web technologies and staying updated with industry trends.
 - When I'm not coding, I enjoy solving problems through bouldering and releasing my energy with a good run!

 ---